allisonbri/DataSciencePortfolio/Projects.md

 **Sources**
 Bingham-Hall, J., & Kaasa, A. (2011).
 New cultural infrastructure: Can we design the conditions for culture?
 Smith, J. K. (2014).
 The museum effect: How museums, libraries, and cultural institutions educate and civilize society.
 Bloomsbury Publishing PLC.
 Teuguia, F. (2025).
 Navigating the legal landscape of APIs: Innovations, strategies for sustainable, inclusive, and secure digital ecosystems.
 World Futures, 81(4), 255-290.
+Anthropic.
+(2026).
+Claude Sonnet 5 [Large language model]. https://claude.ai
+Artificial Intelligence was used to help create a csv dataset from the museum database website.